-Equally significant is the emergence of Deep Brain Stimulation (DBS), a technology wherein electrodes are implanted within specific brain regions to alter electrical activities.
-Used for severe neuropsychiatric conditions, DBS exemplifies how mechanical interventions might succeed where pharmacological and psychotherapeutic methods have failed, offering significant reprieve for patients with otherwise uncontrollable symptoms (Löfkvist et al., 2020).
+The emergence of Deep Brain Stimulation (DBS) is equally significant.
+DBS is a technology in which electrodes are implanted within specific brain regions to alter electrical activities.
+Used for severe neuropsychiatric conditions, DBS exemplifies how mechanical interventions might succeed where pharmacological and psychotherapeutic methods have failed, offering a significant reprieve for patients with otherwise uncontrollable symptoms (Löfkvist et al., 2020).
 While its potentials come with a need for cautious anticipation, DBS emphasizes the expanding frontiers of medical technology in addressing complex mental health disorders.